 The Board is recommending approval of each of the director candidates under Proposal 1 for the reasons discussed under the section "Director Nominees."
 The Board is recommending the ratification of the appointment of our independent registered public accountants under Proposal 2 to confirm the stockholder approval of the appointment.
+The Board is recommending approval of the 2022 compensation of our named executive officers under Proposal 3 for the reasons discussed under that section.
+The Board is recommending a frequency of three years for the frequency of future votes to approve of the compensation of our named executive officers under Proposal 4 for the reasons discussed under that section.

-For these reasons, our Board has unanimously recommended that our stockholders approve each of the Proposals.
+For these reasons, our Board has unanimously recommended that our stockholders approve each of the proposals